-Semantic categories are useless for first-term lookups since meanings will correspond, in general, to a set of (synonym) terms1.
-However, it has an important role on learning by both using and authoring dictionaries because each meaning of a given term (polysemy and/or homonymy) is precisely identified by its semantic category (categories from now on, for the sake of brevity), instead of the usual nonsense sequential number.
-Therefore, we have a taxonomy or classification for meanings, but not a first-term order since meanings are abstract ideas that cannot be expressed in general by one distinctive word2.
-It is commonly acknowledged that the best order for lookups is lexicographic (a derivative classification is a counterexample for this, but it still keeps a lexicographic cal order by repeating entries and adding links.)
-Figure 2.1 resumes the order for taxonomies in a hierarchy; it shows a taxonomy of categories along with the set of terms belonging to each category.
+number2.
+Therefore, semantic categories provide classification for meanings, and such classification can be arranged in a taxonomy.
+But this not straightforwardly implies a term order since meanings are abstract ideas that cannot be expressed in general by one distinctive word3.
+It is commonly acknowledged that the best order for lookups is lexicographic (a derivative classification is a counterexample for this, but it still keeps a lexicographical order by repeating entries and adding links.)
+Figure 1 resumes the order for taxonomies in a hierarchy; it shows a taxonomy of categories along with the set of terms belonging to each category.
 From this point of view, there is a complete lexicographic order (provided categories are identified with terms or phrases.)
 A hierarchy is a natural structure for meaning classification.
 Each node in the hierarchy corresponds to a category.
 In principle, every category in the hierarchy can be used, no matter its hierarchy level.
 It must be noted that every category in the hierarchy contains at least the term which names the category, so that all categories are non-empty.
 On the other hand, the creation of new categories as intersection of several predefined ones should be avoided, in order to reach compactness.

+'''

+Category 1 → {Terms of Category 1}

+Category 1.1→ {Terms of Category 1.1}

+Category 1.1→ {Terms of Category 1.1.1}

+...